STAY IN THE LOOP

-How Often Should Landlords Paint Their Rental Properties?
+How Often Should a Landlord Paint a Rental?

 Keeping the décor fresh in your buy to let is always a good idea.
 After all, no-one wants to move into a new home that looks a little tired and is simply crying out for TLC.